-Hospital Group N Total hospitals in Compendium linkage file 6,701 Linked to Compendium health systems 4,037 Non-Federal general acute care hospitals 3,556 Not linked to Compendium health systems 2,664 Non-Federal general acute care hospitals 1,146
+Hospital Group N Total hospitals in Compendium linkage file 6,764 Linked to Compendium health systems 4,173 Non-Federal general acute care hospitals 3,606 Not linked to Compendium health systems 2,591 Non-Federal general acute care hospitals 1,127

-The hospital linkage file contains 12 variables, including each hospital's name; location (address, city, State, and ZIP Code); a flag for non-Federal general acute care hospitals; a unique hospital ID assigned as part of the development of the Compendium; and, if applicable, their linked Compendium health system ID, name, and location.
-Viii
+The hospital linkage file contains 25 variables, including each hospital's name; location (address, city, State, and ZIP Code); a flag for non-Federal general acute care hospitals; a unique hospital ID assigned as part of the development of the Compendium; and, if applicable, their linked Compendium health system ID, name, and location.^{ix}

 The hospital linkage file contains two linking variables.
 Medicare CCN (ccn) can be used to link hospitals to external data sources.
 The unique health system identifier (health_sys_id) can be used to link the hospital to the systems in the Compendium of U.S. Health Systems.
 The linkage file does not include the AHA ID, as release of this variable is not permitted under our AHA data use agreement.
-Appendix B contains a data dictionary for the hospital linkage file.